lolguy91/KIF-But-More-Betterer/README.md

 Each uint32_t after the header contains RGBA values for a single pixel.
 That is fucking it.

 ## License
-KernelImageFormat is distributed under the GNU General Public License v3.0 (GPLv3).
+Kernel Image Format But More Betterer is distributed under the `GNU General Public License v3.0 (GPLv3)`.
 See the `LICENSE` file for more details.